lotfiferaga/EDA-Python/README.md

 ## Conclusion:
 Summarize key findings and insights obtained from the EDA.
 Highlight any notable trends, relationships, or patterns discovered in the dataset.

-## Future Work:
-Suggest potential areas for further analysis, such as predictive modeling or feature engineering, based on the EDA results.

-## References:
-Cite relevant sources and documentation for datasets and libraries used.

-## Code and Documentation:
-Provide the Python code used for the analysis, along with comprehensive documentation explaining each step and rationale behind the choices made during the exploration.